Interview with Kittitas County Dist 1 Commissioner Cory Wright

-Here is the first of a two-part article covering a recent interview with Cory Wright, Kittitas County Commissioner, District 1.
+Here is a recent two part interview with Cory Wright, Kittitas County Commissioner, District 1.
 The interview questions concentrate on the core philosophies of the Sentinel: Vision, Transparency and Accountability.

 Cory Wright has held the position of Kittitas County Commissioner District 1 for 9 months now and has recently announced his candidacy for office in an election to confirm his appointment of last January.
 Wright replaced commissioner Paul Jewell as the representative for Kittitas County Commissioner, District 1.
 We sat down to chat with Commissioner Wright about his experiences as a new commissioner, the issues he is interested in, and his vision for Kittitas County